Weighted Clustering: Partitional Methods

-We can now characterise the precise conditions under which ratio-cut responds to weights.
-Ratio-cut responds to weights on all data sets but those where cluster separation is both very large and highly uniform.
-Formally,
+It follows that ratio-cut responds to weights on all data sets except those where it is possible to obtain cluster separation that is both very large and highly uniform.
+This implies that ratio cut is highly unlikely to be unresponsive to weights in practice.

+Formally, we have the following theorem, which gives sufficient conditions for when ratio-cut ignores weights, as well conditions that make this function respond to weights.